Remote Sensing and Geospatial Data

 Operational Framework for Integrated Marine Geospatial Information Management (IGIF-H) emphasizes the importance of integrating bathymetric data into marine spatial frameworks. ↩︎

 GEBCO, the General Bathymetric Chart of the Oceans, provides the most comprehensive global bathymetric dataset.
-The Seabed 2030 project aims for complete ocean floor mapping by 2030. ↩︎
+The Seabed 2030 project aims for complete ocean floor mapping by 2030.
+As of 2024, 26.1% of the global seabed is mapped from direct measurement. ↩︎

 National hydrographic offices typically produce authoritative bathymetric data under mandate from national governments. ↩︎